jolicode/docker-starter/README.md

 > ERROR: Service 'frontend' failed to build: pull access denied for app_basephp, repository does not exist or may require 'docker login': denied: requested access to the resource is denied

 In order to fix this issue, you can update the `services_to_build_first` variable in the `invoke.py` file.
-This will force docker-compose to build theses services first.
+This will force docker-compose to build these services first.

 </details>